JumpeiK/SSNR2024_WS6/README.md

 Lecture content (~20 min):

-Generics on Bionic Limb reconstruction
+- Generics on Bionic Limb Reconstruction

 Task (~1h 30 min):
-CAD (get an idea on how to design a bionic limb) Assemble simplified limb
+- CAD (get an idea on how to design a bionic limb)
+- Assemble simplified limb
-Actuate the hand by a code command
+- Actuate the hand by a code command

 **Day 2nd**